dougbutner/web-4/README.md

 **Key Aspects**
 1. Biometric Identification: A user is presented with an option of different biometric options used to generate a hash that can only belong to this person.
+2. User's sensitive information and generated algorithmic results are destroyed at the layer of hashing, and not stored in any way, public or private, as the user runs the software on their local machine.
 3. Time-psudeographic
-2. **Degradation of information**: User's sensitive information and generated algorithmic results are destroyed at the layer of hashing, and not stored in any way, public or private.
-In systems that store high-fidelity information about  becomes increasingly difficult to know something after it happens
+4. **Degradation of information**:  In systems that store high-fidelity information about the  becomes increasingly difficult to know something after it happens

 The biggest issue with biometrics is the lack of trust.
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.